GameStop slides, silver spree stalls as retail traders run out of road

 ($1 = 1.3108 Australian dollars)

-Reporting by Adinarayan Thyagaraju in London, Sumita Layek and Swati Verma in Bangalore; Writing by Tom Westbrook; Editing by Jan Harvey
+Reporting by Thyagaraju Adinarayan in London and Sumita Layek, Swati Verma and Shariq Khan in Bangalore; Writing by Tom Westbrook and Sagarika Jaisinghani; Editing by Jan Harvey and Bernard Orr

 Our Standards: The Thomson Reuters Trust Principles.